 The System receives contributions from several sources which can be considered as employer contributions, with the largest source being the regular state appropriation.
-The System also receives an annual appropriation from the State Pension Fund.
+In FY04, the System also received an appropriation from the State Pension Fund.

 The employers' contribution amount, together with members' contributions, income from investments and any other income received by the System, shall be sufficient to meet the cost of maintaining and administering the System on a funded basis in accordance with actuarial reserve requirements, pursuant to Chapter 40, Section 5/14-131 of the Illinois Compiled Statutes.